Payset prespective

 We are confident that Payset is the ideal B2B payments solution for small- and medium-sized businesses for numerous reasons.
 We, in fact, established Payset to address the problem that B2B payments solutions have not kept up with evolutions in personal payments.
 While individuals, regardless of age, region, or technical savvy, are making instant global payments, many businesses are still stuck in a 20th century of sorts when it comes to B2B payments.
 If you’re looking to bring your business into the 21st century and beyond, where fast, affordable, cross-border, multi-currency payments are available, we think Payset has the best solutions for you.

-Benefit 1: Pay and get paid in up to 38 currencies
+Pay and get paid in up to 34 currencies

 A multi-currency account from Payset allows you to send and receive payments in up to 38 currencies in the same account.
 This means if you have suppliers in China, customer service teams in India, developers in Ukraine, managers in Europe, and so on, you can manage the payments for everything from your payroll to your material suppliers all from one dashboard.